HFDP - Protection Proxy

 This post was about the third part of chapter four of Head First Design Patterns, by Freeman, Freeman, Sierra, Bates.
 Get the book for more details.

-HFDP - Strategy
+HFDP - Factory Method

 This post has been moved to Biting Code, a blog dedicated only to JVM languages.